BrianHicks/brianthicks.com/content/json-survival-kit.md

 ---
-title: "\"Elm's JSON decoder library is challenging my intuition.
-I've been at it for days and I feel like I'm no longer making progress.\""
+title: "I've been working on this Decoder for days and I haven't made any progress… send help!"
 slug: json-survival-kit
 date: "2017-01-04T00:00:00-06:00"
 featureimage: "/json-survival-kit/cover_no_title.jpg"

 ---

-You've been working on your decoder forever, and with no end in sight.
-You're not sure it will ever behave.

-The code compiles, and your decoder looks like it should work, but then it just… doesn't?
-And worse, the normally clear compiler errors are gone.
-What's going on here, anyway?

-You know you're perfectly capable of decoding JSON in other languages, but you're completely flummoxed on how to do it with Elm.

-## How can something that looks so easy be so hard?

-Wouldn't it be wonderful if you could get what you wanted from your decoders?
-You'd take the data you're given and transform it into the model you need.

-Even when the data changed, you'd get exactly what you wanted for your model.
-Your decoders would be stable, speedy, and adaptable.

-Instead of the slog and the guesswork, you'd finish your app in record time!

-## A thousand tiny decoders

-That guesswork, though, is driving you mad.
-It seems like you have to know how to use all the decoders already in order for the docs to make any sense.

-You're not even sure when you would use some of the examples; they don't seem at all relevant… but what if they are?

-It'd be great to get past JSON and on to the rest of your app, but you're out of options and out of luck.

-## What if it *just worked*?

-Imagine: what if you could pick out exactly which decoders you wanted and stick them together in exactly the shape of your JSON?
-You'd get the type safety you started using Elm for, and be able to work with any API you wanted.

-Your app would compile, you'd ship on time (or early!) and best yet: you'd know exactly what was going on under the covers.

-It's easy to get stuck when you're puzzling over loading and decoding JSON, but it doesn't have to be.

-## The JSON Survival Kit: make JSON decoders work for you.

-You can create perfect decoders with the Elm JSON Survival Kit, a short ebook containing step-by-step examples, real-life decoders, and debugging tips.
-You'll learn how all the parts fit together, break down the walls between your data and model, and finally get the type system on your side.
-Sidle up your API and ship in a snap.

-## Debugging?
-Done.

-You'll learn how to get yourself unstuck—and more importantly, you'll know for sure how the whole thing works.
-When you need to change your data or add a new decoder, you'll get it right the first time, every time.

-Load up your favorite text editor and grab the JSON Survival Kit.
-You'll breeze through decoding, all your types will fit together, and you'll be one step closer to shipping your app.
+You've been working in Elm on your JSON decoder for days without progress.
+You're starting to feel like you're lost in the desert, and your camel–I mean, Decoder–will never do what you want.

+The docs don't help you find your way, either.
+Nobody *really* has a JSON body like `["alice", "bob", "charlie"]`… how is that useful?
+You have to know the docs for them to be useful.
+And what's up with all those little `int`s and `string`s, anyway?

+You *know* JSON can be easy, you work with it in JavaScript all the time!
+But how can you get from here to there in Elm?

+## Know Where You're Going

+What if you could see how all those little JSON decoders worked together in the bigger picture?
+You'd know right away how to use them on your own!
+You'd find your way through the desert, and maybe even find a faster way than before.

+You could get back to working on the problem you set out to solve.
+You'd finish your app in record time, and with all the benefits of Elm: the type safety, super helpful compiler errors, speed, and correctness.

+If you could only get it working, it would feel so good to finally *ship*.

+## Then Again… Boilerplate

+But even when you *finally* find your way, writing boilerplate upon boilerplate, it turns out your Decoder is super brittle.
+Even the smallest schema change will blow it over like a house made of sticks.

+The code compiles, but when you open it in your browser you get… nothing?
+Was all that time and energy a waste?

+Surely there's a faster way to do this, maybe with fewer wasted keystrokes?

+## Stop Writing The Same Code Over And Over

+You could write expressive, stable decoders… once!
+Your decoders would adapt to change like a reed in the wind, rather than like a brick through a window.

+When there *was* a breaking change you'd get relevant, *friendly* errors instead of the dreaded blank screen.
+The Elm compiler and your types would light your way!

+It's easy to get stuck when you're trying to put all the puzzle pieces together, but it doesn't have to be this way.

+## The JSON Survival Kit: See The Bigger Picture

+Find your way with *The JSON Survival Kit*, a short ebook that shows you the bigger picture of Elm's `Json.Decode`.
+You'll learn how to piece the JSON decoder API together in a way that works for your situation so you can get back to solving your problems.
+Get step-by-step instructions for avoiding boilerplate, write decoders so adapting to new data is a breeze, and finally understand why the time and effort is worth it (hint: it *so* is.)
+Finish your JSON Decoder and ship your app.

+Just grab your schema and buy *The JSON Survival Kit*.
+You'll be done in a snap, and never get stuck again.

 <script src="https://gumroad.com/js/gumroad-embed.js"></script>
 <div class="gumroad-product-embed" data-gumroad-product-id="json-survival-kit"><a href="https://gumroad.com/l/json-survival-kit">Loading...</a></div>